ArtifactDB/gobbler/README.md

 - `version`: string containing the name of the version.

 On success, the internal files will be created.
+The HTTP response will contain a JSON object with the `status` property set to `SUCCESS`.

 Note that the reindexing process assumes that the `..summary` file is already present for this version directory.
 It will not modify this file so as to respect the original uploader's identity, time of upload, probational status, etc.